Brainicism/KMQ_Discord/GAMEPLAY.md

 - `,limit`: Set a maximum number of results in the song query.
 This effectively sets the 'Top X number of songs' based on the selected filters.
 - `,gender`: Choose the gender of the artists you'd like to hear from.
 - `,seek`: Choose whether each songs starts from the beginning, or a random point.
-- `,volume`: Specifies the volume at which songs are played
 - `,groups`: Specify what groups/artists you'd like to hear from
 - `,mode`: Choose whether to guess based on song name or artist name